 - GROW Living things become larger in size, or grow.
 At birth, a red kangaroo is less than two centimeters long and weighs one gram.
-When fully grown, it may be 210 centimeters long and weigh 90 kilograms. - RESPOND Living things react, or respond, to changes in the environment.
-An organism's environment (en-VY-run-munt) is everything that is around it.
+When fully grown, it may be 210 centimeters long and weigh 90 kilograms. - RESPOND An organism's environment (en-VY-run-munt) is everything that is around it.
+Organisms react, or respond, to changes in their environment.
 Touch the leaves of a mimosa tree, and they respond by closing up. - Living things also respond to changes from within themselves.
 What do you do when you feel hungry?